Euler-Korteweg vortices: A fluid-mechanical analogue to the Schr\"odinger and Klein-Gordon equations: Korteweg stress as quantum potential

 \section{Korteweg stress as quantum potential}

-In this manner we already can see that a classical vortex can exhibit ‘quantized’ behavior akin to quantum systems.
-Furthermore, the periodicity of $\theta$ allows us to define it as a single valued phase and so we can formulate a complex field or wavefunction $\psi$ describing the fluid excitation through both the density and the phase:
+Thus, we can already in this manner see that mathematically, a classical vortex can exhibit ‘quantized’ behavior akin to quantum systems.
+Furthermore, the periodicity of $\theta$ does allow us to define it as a single valued phase, and so we can formulate a complex field or wavefunction $\psi$ describing the fluid excitation through both the density and the phase:

 Where $\rho$ is the mass density, $\theta = \Phi / (\hbar/m)$ is the azimuthal angle and the phase, $e$ Euler’s number and $i$ the imaginary unit.
 Inserting $\hbar = m\ell$ into eq.~\ref{eq:2.10} we have: